gtkachyk/File-Management-System/README.md

   - Go to File-Management-System/Writable-Directories and create a shortcut to C.

 ## Adding Concepts
-Now that your network is fully set up and organized, you're ready to back up your data.
+Now that your network is fully set up and organized, you're ready to back up your data.<br>
-Doing this requires an understanding of what data you want to back up.
+Doing this requires an understanding of what data you want to back up.<br>
-To aid in this, I'm introducing the concept of 'system data'.
+To aid in this, I'm introducing the concept of 'system data'.<br>
-The system data of your instance network is simply the set of files and folders in your network that you want to back up.
+The system data of your instance network is simply the set of files and folders in your network that you want to back up.<br>
 The goal of the following section is to maximize the number of copies of system data stored across your instance network.

 ## Backing Up Your Files
-If you do not have any files in your instance network that you want to back up, you can skip this section.
+If you do not have any files in your instance network that you want to back up, you can skip this section.<br>
 Otherwise, keep your controller instance available as you will need to use it frequently from here onwards.

 ### Identify System Data
-The first step in backing up your data is to figure out what data you want to back up.
+The first step in backing up your data is to figure out what data you want to back up.<br>
-Fortunately, each file management system instance has a folder 'File-Management-System/Save' to make this process easier.
+Fortunately, each file management system instance has a folder 'File-Management-System/Save' to make this process easier.<br>
-The Save folder stores shortcuts to folders you want to back up in an instance.
+The Save folder stores shortcuts to folders you want to back up in an instance.<br>
-It has a strict rule that it may only store shortcuts to default and custom directories from the instance in which it resides.
+It has a strict rule that it may only store shortcuts to default and custom directories from the instance in which it resides.<br>
 This is mainly to prevent you from backing up parts of folders, which are difficult to work with.

 For each instance 'I' in your network: